 Middle East studies in the News

-by David Meir-Levy
+by David Meir-Levi

 "Facts on the Ground" - Nadia Abu el-Haj's New Salvo in the Arab Propaganda War Against Israel.